-- 1. Certain medical or surgical treatments and procedures necessary to save the person's life or to treat a condition, which if left untreated would become life-threatening, may result in secondary sterilization.
-This includes, but is not limited to: - a.
-Treatment for malignancy of the reproductive system, including breast cancer; - b.
-Treatment for disease of the reproductive system, which cures or prevents the spread of disease from the reproductive system, including ionizing radiation:
+- 1. Certain elective medical or surgical treatments and procedures necessary to save the person's life or to treat a condition, which if left untreated would become life-threatening, may result in secondary sterilization.
+This includes, but is not limited to, the following: - a.
+Treatment for malignancy of the reproductive system, including breast and prostate cancer;

-- c.
+- b.
+Treatment for disease of the reproductive system, which cures or prevents the spread of disease from the reproductive system, including ionizing radiation: - c.
 Treatment for benign lesions of the reproductive system; and - d.
 Treatment for trauma to the reproductive system. - 2.
 A client's legal representatives can give consent for the procedures described above.
 If there is no legal representative, other family members may give consent according to the consent hierarchy defined in RCW 7.70.065.
 When there is no legal representative or family member able to provide the necessary informed consent, DDD will, in consultation with an Assistant Attorney General (AAG), petition the Superior Court for consent.
+For life threatening conditions requiring immediate treatment, such treatment should not be delayed to address potential reproductive concerns or to seek additional consent, where such delay could cause loss of life.